jeffsee55/apfx/content/pages/business.md

           initiate payment using our innovative payment infrastructure, ensuring your payments are fast and secure.
       - icon: HeartIcon
-        name: Options
+        name: Options (Coming Soon)
         description: >-
-          Coming in 2021 – An extension to our suite of risk management products to assist in enhancing your FX portfolio further.
-Speak to a consultant to find out more about this exciting new launch
+          Full suite of risk management products to assist in enhancing your currency portfolio, speak to one of our consultants to find out more
-    image: ''
+    image: ""
     _template: feature
-  - title: 'Dedicated Relationship Manager '
+  - title: "Dedicated Relationship Manager "
-    subTitle: ''
+    subTitle: ""
     description: >-
       With our complimentary FX risk assessment, your consultant will help to identify any inefficiencies in your current processes and recommend